jordanrobinson/android-color-picker/README.md

 ## What is it

-Android color picker is the stock colour picker that comes bundled in a few apps distributed by Google, with the calendar app being the main example.
-It allows you to specify a list of colours, show the user a dialog, and get the result.
+Android color picker is the stock color picker that comes bundled in a few apps distributed by Google, with the calendar app being the main example.
+It allows you to specify a list of colors, show the user a dialog, and get the result.
 Nice and simple.

 ![example-use](https://cloud.githubusercontent.com/assets/1202911/6986937/2475346e-da3a-11e4-99c5-0aeb3a0bcaa7.gif)

 ## Why is it here?

-I needed a colour picker, the stock color picker was exactly what I wanted, but grabbing the source, compiling down and using a local repo is nowhere near as fun as a Gradle dep.
+I needed a color picker for Android, the stock color picker was exactly what I wanted, but grabbing the source, compiling down and using a local repositry compiled to an AAR is nowhere near as fun as a Gradle dep.

 ## How do I use it